-Innovating on Conversational Analytics Technology and Solutions.
-We plan to continue to expand and invest in our speech analytics technology and expand our AI, data science, and machine learning capabilities.
-We also plan to continue to expand our range of call, text, and other communication channels analytics and engagement product capabilities by growing our conversation analytics and solutions offerings, including AI-driven speech technology solutions, call tracking, call monitoring, text communications, keyword-level tracking, display ad impression measurement and other products as part of our owned, end-to-end, call and text-based advertising solutions.
-Our expanding capabilities are enabling us to develop new solutions, like sales acceleration and personalization solutions that enable us to take advantage of our growing conversational data assets.
+Innovating on Conversational Intelligence Technology and Solutions.
+We plan to continue to expand and invest in our conversational intelligence technology and expand our AI, data science, and machine learning capabilities.
+We also plan to continue to expand our range of call, text, and other communication channels analytics and sales engagement product capabilities by growing our conversation intelligence solutions, including AI-driven speech technology solutions, call tracking, call monitoring, text communications, keyword-level tracking, display ad impression measurement and other products as part of our owned, end-to-end, call and text-based advertising solutions.
+Our expanding capabilities are enabling us to develop new solutions, like sales engagement and personalization solutions that enable us to take advantage of our growing conversational data assets.

 Supporting and Growing the Number of Customers Using Our Products and Services.
-We plan to continue to provide a consistently high level of service and support to our conversational analytics and solutions customers and we will continue to help them achieve their return on investment goals.
+We plan to continue invest in technology initiatives which we believe will enable us to access an wider base of businesses by offering our products to a new array of channel partners.
+Through these initiatives Marchex can now integrate with businesses existing communication providers or telephony infrastructure providers to offer its products and services.
+Increasingly, Marchex customers will no longer have to access separate telephony infrastructure to engage with our conversational intelligence suite of products but will instead be able to choose to access our products from within their existing communications provider of choice.
+We also plan to continue to provide a consistently high level of service and support to our conversational intelligence solutions customers and we will continue to focus on helping them achieve their return on investment goals.
 We are focused on increasing our customer base through our direct sales and marketing efforts, including strategic sales, inside sales, and additional partnerships with resellers.

 Pursuing Selective Acquisition Opportunities.
-We intend to pursue select acquisition opportunities and will apply evaluation criteria to any acquisitions we may pursue in order to enhance our strategic position, strengthen our financial profile, augment our points of defensibility and increase shareholder value.
-We will focus on acquisition opportunities that represent one or more of the following characteristics:
+We have historically and in the future may pursue select acquisition opportunities and will apply evaluation criteria to any acquisitions we may pursue in order to enhance our strategic position, strengthen our financial profile, augment our points of defensibility and increase shareholder value.
+We generally focus on acquisition opportunities that represent one or more of the following characteristics:

-- revenue growth and expanding margins and operating profitability or the characteristics to achieve larger scale and profitability; - opportunities for business model, product or service innovation, evolution or expansion; - under-leveraged and under-commercialized assets in related or unrelated businesses; - an opportunity to enhance efficiencies and provide incremental growth opportunities for our operating businesses; and - business defensibility.
+- revenue growth and expanding margins and operating profitability or the characteristics to achieve larger scale and profitability; - opportunities for business model, product or service innovation, evolution or expansion; - under-leveraged and under-commercialized assets in related or unrelated businesses; - · an opportunity to enhance efficiencies and provide incremental growth opportunities for our operating businesses; and - business defensibility.

 Evolving Our Business Strategy.
 Our industry is undergoing significant change and our business strategy is continuing to evolve to meet these changes.
-In order to profitably grow our business, we may need to expand into new lines of business beyond our current focus of providing mobile advertising analytics products and services, which may involve pursuing strategic transactions, including potential acquisitions of, or investments in, related or unrelated businesses.
+In order to profitably grow our business, we may need to expand our current lines of business as well as explore new lines of business beyond our current focus of providing mobile advertising intelligence products and services, which may involve pursuing strategic transactions, including potential acquisitions of, or investments in, related or unrelated businesses.
 In addition, we may seek divestitures of existing businesses or assets.
 For example, in October 2020, we sold certain assets related to our Call Marketplace, Local Leads Platform and other assets not related to core conversational analytics.